nu75h311/lesson-scheduler/docs/_posts/2020-07-11-PART_01-the-application.md

 }
 ```

-And the Cucumber options in a `junit-platform.properties` file under `src/test/resources` (otherwise maven will not picj them up) with:
+And the Cucumber options in a `junit-platform.properties` file under `src/test/resources` (otherwise maven will not pick them up) with:

 ``` properties
 cucumber.glue=com/lessonscheduler/user/e2e/steps